 Food, drinks and performance

-All are welcome to join us after the walking tour at the nearby Old Crown Public House, 33 New Oxford Street WC1A 1BH, for food, drinks and a short re-enactment of an antislavery meeting.
+Please note we only have 25 places (due to limited seating) available to join us after the walking tour at the nearby Old Crown Public House 33 New Oxford Street WC1A 1BH, for food, drinks and a short re-enactment of an antislavery meeting.

 The event will conclude at 17:00.